amesar/mlflow-resources/MLflow_FAQ.md

 * Back up my experiments, runs or registered models.
 * Copy them into another MLflow tracking server (i.e. Databricks workspace).

-There is no official MLflow support for this.

-However, there is a tool that can export/import an experiment/run with caveats for Databricks MLflow using the [public MLflow API](https://mlflow.org/docs/latest/python_api/mlflow.client.html).
+There is a tool that can export/import an experiment/run with caveats for Databricks MLflow using the [public MLflow API](https://mlflow.org/docs/latest/python_api/mlflow.client.html).

 See https://github.com/mlflow/mlflow-export-import.

-TLDR:
-* It works well for OSS MLflow.
-* Unfortunately for Databricks MLflow, there is currently no API call to export notebook revisions (each run has a pointer to a notebook revision).
-However, the model artifacts and metadata are correctly exported.

 ### How do I create an MLflow run from a model I have trained elsewhere?